-If by proxy, the said proxies must be filed with the Corporate Secretary or Transfer Agent of the on or before March 13, 2020.
+If by proxy, the said proxies must be filed with the Corporate Secretary or Transfer Agent of the Company at least seven (7) days before the meeting.
 Filed proxies may be revoked by the stockholders either in an instrument in writing duly presented to the Corporate Secretary or the Transfer Agent at least three (3) days before the meeting or by their personal presence at the meeting.
-Validation of proxies shall be done on March 16, 2020 at the office of the Corporate Secretary.
+Validation of proxies shall be done at least five (5) days before the day of the meeting by the Corporate Secretary.